Amazon

 3. Bargaining power of suppliers: The ability of suppliers (e.g. manufacturers) to negotiate prices and terms with buyers.

-4. Threat of substitute products: The availability of products or services that are close substitutes for the products or services offered by existing firms.
+4. Threat of substitute products: The availability of products or services that are close substitutes for the products or services offered by existing businesses.

-5. Rivalry among existing firms: The intensity of competition among existing firms in the market.
+5. Rivalry among existing businesses: The intensity of competition among existing businesses in the market.
 In general, Amazon scores WELL in relation to Porter's 5 forces.

 2. Bargaining power of buyers: Amazon has a very strong brand and customer base.
 As a result, buyers do not have a lot of bargaining power when it comes to negotiating prices and terms with Amazon.